• Skip to primary navigation

 3. Mincemeat isn't only for mince pies, try mixing it with an equal quantity of stewed apples to use as a filling for pies, crumbles or strudel.
 Or why not make a tray of mincemeat Chelsea buns?

-4. Homemade mincemeat also makes a great gift during the festive period.
+4. Homemade mincemeat also makes a useful food gift.
 Your friends or family are sure to appreciate a homemade gift, especially one which is not only useful but delicious too!

 Nutrition